ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

   echo "cp - FAILS" >> results.txt
 ```

 Let's consider how this command works.
-For convenience, we will rewrite it in the form of a logical expression.
+For convenience, we will rewrite it in the form of a Boolean expression.
 The Latin letter replaces each command and utility call.
 Then we get the following result:
 {line-numbers: false, format: Bash}
 ```
 B && O1 || F1 && C && O2 || F2